Students from EU countries

 Students from non-EU countries

-Students from non-EU countries should apply for a special kind of VISA which is called “long-term residence permit for the purpose of study in the Czech Republic.”
+Students from non-EU countries should apply for a special kind of visa called “Long-term Residence Permit for the Purpose of Study in the Czech Republic.”
 You are expected to contact the Embassy of the Czech Republic in your home country in order to obtain the latest information regarding the long-term residence permit requirements.

-If you are from one of the following countries, we can contact appropriate Czech embassy via special Regime Student for newly accepted university students and they will then contact you directly with the suggestion for VISA application interview date.
+Once you are admitted to study and have all documents ready for visa, we can contact your local Czech embassy via special Student Regime mode and they will then contact you directly with the proposal of a visa application interview date.

-(NECESSARY documents which you have to bring with you for the VISA application to the Czech Embassy)
+Once you are admitted to study, you must prepare the following documents which you must bring with you for your visa application appointment to the Czech Embassy:

-- a document of availability of accommodation during the stay in the territory (Accommodation Contract – this you will receive from us – we will issue VISA accommodation contract after final admission and will sent it to you together with admission documents)
+- a document on availability of accommodation during the stay in the territory (Accommodation Contract – to be issued by TBU)

-- a document confirming the purpose of the stay (Admission Decision for Study – also from us)
+- a document confirming the purpose of the stay (Admission Decision for Study – to be issued by TBU)

-- a document confirming the availability of funds to cover the costs of your stay in the territory in case of university studies or unpaid practical professional training (Decision on Eligibility for Extraordinary Scholarship (if it were awarded to you) or sufficient bank balance at your bank account – minimal balance of your bank account should be 81400 CZK (approximately 3200 EUR) for the first year.
-(For exact amount in your currency divide 81400 by the present exchange rate of your bank to CZK.
+- a document confirming the availability of funds to cover the costs of your stay in the territory in case of university studies or unpaid practical professional training.
+You must submit either Decision on Eligibility for Extraordinary Scholarship (if it were awarded to you) or a sufficient bank balance at your bank account – minimal balance of your bank account should be CZK 115,810 (approximately EUR 4,650) for the first year (to estimate the exact amount in your currency, divide CZK 115,810 by the present exchange rate of your bank to CZK).
+Such document issued by a foreign country must be submitted with a proper verification (by superlegalization / apostille) unless stipulated otherwise by an international treaty that is binding for the Czech Republic, and accompanied by an official translation into Czech done by a certified translator.

 - an Extract from the Penal Register to assess your criminal record, issued by the state whose national you are, as well as by states where you stayed for more than 6 consecutive months in the last 3 years, or a solemn declaration if such state does not issue such document.
-A foreign document must be appropriately certified unless stipulated otherwise by an international treaty that is binding for the Czech Republic, and accompanied by an official translation into Czech
+Such document issued by a foreign country must be submitted with a proper verification (by superlegalization / apostille) unless stipulated otherwise by an international treaty that is binding for the Czech Republic, and accompanied by an official translation into Czech done by a certified translator.

-- a medical report certifying that you do not suffer from a serious disease (if requested)
+- a medical report certifying that you do not suffer from a serious disease (if requested); must be translated by a certified translator into Czech

 - a proof a payment of the fee for submission of the application for a long-term residence permit